SoulmateSoulmate/daily/README.md

 This is line 75 with random word: zenith
 This is line 76 with random word: echo
 This is line 77 with random word: flare
+This is line 78 with random word: halo